Priyanshiunique/Spam-Detection-python-/Main/README.md

-# SMS Spam Detection
+# SMS Spam Detection System Using NLP

 ## Overview
-SMS Spam Detection is a machine learning model that takes an SMS as input and predicts whether the message is a spam or not spam message.
+SMS Spam Detection System Using NLP is a machine learning model that takes an SMS as input and predicts whether the message is a spam or not spam message.
 The model is built using Python and deployed on the web using Streamlit.

 ## Technology Used
 - Python